EteimZ/Let_See/README.md

 ## Motivations

-Why learn C? is a very popular question and i seriously don't have the answer(yet!) but here are my motivations for learning the C language.
+Why learn C? is a very popular question and I seriously don't have the answer(yet!) but here are my motivations for learning the C language.

 * Build core foundation: By learning the C language, I will be building core foundations in both Computer Science & Programming since C is basis of most modern day programming language.
 * Respect for modern day programming language: A lot of high level programming language do a lot for us but we take it for granted, C being a minimal language will teach you(me) respect.